VillageR88/cwrap_mdgen-devjobs-web-app/mdgen/mdgen.md

 43. Insert a `div` element as the first child of `itemContainerInner` and set its background color to `item.logoBackground`.
 44. Update the common part `> li > div > div` to `> li > div > div:nth-of-type(2)` in the specified extensions.
 45. Add an extension `> li > div > div:nth-of-type(1)` with the styles `position: absolute`, `top: -25px`, `width: 50px`, `height: 50px`, and `border-radius: 15px`.
+46. Extend the 3rd label with the extension `:has(input:checked) > div` and add the style `background-color: #5964E0`.
+47. Update the `div` containing the `input` and `p` elements to have `min-width: 24px`, `height: 24px`, and `border-radius: 3px`.
+48. Update the first and second inputs to have `autocomplete="off"` and set the `Search` button to have `cursor: pointer`.
+49. Add an extension to the `Search` button for `:hover` with the style `background-color: #939BF4`.
+50. Add an extension to the theme switcher `label` for `:hover > input:nth-of-type(1)` with the style `background-color: #939BF4`.
+51. Add `transition: transform 300ms, background-color 300ms;` to the `input` element with `id="theme-switcher"`.
+52. Add `padding-bottom: 104px;` to the `main` element's style.
+53. Add a `button` element after the `ul` element inside the `main` element with the following styles:
+    - align-items: center
+    - align-self: center
+    - background-color: #5964E0
+    - border: none
+    - border-radius: 5px
+    - color: white
+    - cursor: pointer
+    - display: flex
+    - font-family: 'Kumbh Sans', serif
+    - font-size: 16px
+    - font-weight: bold
+    - justify-content: center
+    - max-width: 141px
+    - min-height: 48px
+    - width: 100%
+    - Add an extension for `:hover` with the style `background-color: #939BF4`